 Running back prospects the size of Cohen invariably garner lazy comparisons to Darren Sproles.
 But in this case the comparison is actually sort of apt.
 Like Sproles, Cohen dominated his team’s rushing attack.
-Although it’s not technically a true reflection of the metric (because he played all but one of his games against non-FBS opponents), Cohen finished 2016 with an elite Workhorse Score of 0.93.
+Although it’s not technically a true reflection of the metric (because he played all but one of his games against non-FBS opponents), Cohen finished 2016 with an excellent Workhorse Score of 84.

 Comparing Cohen’s college career to Sproles’ reveals some amazing similarities, and is even somewhat favorable for Cohen: